jeswineldho/snubes-demo/README.md

 2) Bulma CSS for responsive design and SASS support
 3) Ract Redux and Redux form to create and manage form state

+## Directory structure

-All the components related to the app can be found inside /src/components Files for creating the Redux store is inside /src/redux Imports for Bulma CSS can be found inside src/theme
+- All the components related to the app can be found inside /src/components
+- Files for creating the Redux store is inside /src/redux
+- Imports for Bulma CSS can be found inside /src/theme
+- Assets and images required can be found inside src/assets